InKnowWorks/IKW-GraphEngine/README.md

 ### Struct Attributes
 - **GraphNodeType: Hyper**: Enables hyperedges, connecting multiple nodes.
-- **BFO: Continuant**: Represents entities persisting through time while undergoing changes.
+- **BFO: Continuant**: Represents entities persisting through time while changing.
 - **RO: part_of**: Implies relationships where components may be part of or contained in other entities.

 ## Fields Description